webdingens/penalty-box-math/Readme.md

 X add settings
 X option for all input fields: Split into minute and seconds fields (might be better for mobile) X add addition tables
+X change page title
+X use invariable font face of noto sans
 - click outside should close menu
 - menu open shouldn't be part of the initial state of settings
   - should stay part of settings because of each menu toggling off the other when opening (mutually exclusive to share space)
-- make page work offline, add serviceworker
-- change page title
 - add favicon

 ## Stopwatch